sivashankarialaganandham/sivashankarialaganandham/README.md

 👋 Hi there!
 I'm Sivashankari, a dedicated Data Analyst enthusiast with over a year of experience in transforming data into actionable insights.

 ## About Me
-- Skilled in Python, SQL, Excel Macros, Tableau and Power BI, I specialise in data analysis, visualization, and dashboard creation.
+- 📈Skilled in Python, SQL, Excel Macros, Tableau and Power BI, I specialise in data analysis, visualization, and dashboard creation.
-- I'm enthusiastic about problem-solving, and my expertise extends to Python, Machine Learning and more.
+- 🤗I'm enthusiastic about problem-solving, and my expertise extends to Python, Machine Learning and more.

 ## What You'll Find Here
-- Projects: Explore my work in data analysis, visualization, and machine learning, including:
+- 📚Projects: Explore my work in data analysis, visualization, and machine learning, including:
   - Walmart Sales Forecast Analysis:

 <!--